silikidi/Telegram-JSON-Response/README.md

 Each JSON response from the Telegram Bot API will be sent back by Google Apps Script as a message via Google web apps connected to the Telegram webhook.
 The results appear in the chat bot whenever a user submits certain content.
 You can change it to show up to Logger.log in Apps Script.

-An example script that generates a response back in the form of a JSON message:
+An example script that generates a response back in the form of a JSON message.
+For more details see [Code.gs](https://github.com/silikidi/Telegram-JSON-Response/blob/a92c9f8e034359e16fa81cf2c52d952fa561907b/Code.gs):

 ```
 const telegramAPIToken = "TELEGRAM_API_TOKEN";